 Each year, the flexible working landscape continues to change.
-More and more employees demand a better work-life balance and as businesses have tried to adapt and improve it for their staff, has there been a noticeable change?
-So we went out to discover the latest flexible working statistics by running our annual survey (similar to our 2015 and 2016 survey), to see what’s changed.
+More and more employees demand a better work-life balance and although businesses have tried to adapt and improve it for their staff, has there actually been a noticeable change?
+We went out to discover what the flexible working landscape looks like now and how far businesses still have to go to meet their employee’s requests.

 So from our flexible working survey, we found that: